 Note that even when no personal injury lawsuit is filed and the case is handled through the car insurance claim process, the following concepts still come into play when the two sides are negotiating a settlement.

 A statute of limitations is a law that sets a time limit on the right to file a civil lawsuit.
 The length of the statute of limitations period varies by the type of case and the jurisdiction.
 There is no "standard" statute of limitations deadline, although periods of two to three years are the most common when you're filing a lawsuit after a car accident.

-A statute of limitations defense is a matter of law, meaning that regardless of the facts surrounding the case, if the suit wasn't filed in a timely manner, it will be time-barred.
-While there are some exceptions to statutes of limitations based on when a particular injury is discovered, the general rule is that if a case is filed too late, it won't be heard by the court.
+A statute of limitations defense is a legal defense, meaning that regardless of the facts surrounding the case, if the suit wasn't filed in a timely manner, it will be time-barred.
+While there are some exceptions to the statute of limitations deadline—usually when there's a question of when a particular injury was discovered, or when the injured person is a minor or is somehow legally incapacitated—the general rule is that if a case is filed too late, it won't be heard by the court.

 For example, if you are injured in a car accident on January 1, 2022 in Illinois, you have until December 31, 2023 to file a lawsuit over your injuries in the state's court system.
 (The statute of limitations expires two years from the date of the injury in Illinois.)